Role of the College Field Supervisor

 Evaluation by the College Field Supervisor

 The college field supervisor is responsible for regular, formal and informal teacher candidate observations, scheduling joint conferences, collecting the CT’s completed (original) evaluations, and, in consultation with the professional development educator, for writing the teacher candidate’s final quarterly evaluation.
 The college field supervisor will provide the teacher candidate with final, written, evaluative information at the end of each quarterly placement.
 The college field supervisor will forward cumulative evaluation reports, which take into consideration a teacher candidate’s progress during both quarterly placements, to the director at the end of the student teaching semester.
 The teacher candidate’s “exit portfolio" will be organized in four general categories: demonstration of pedagogical-content knowledge, examples of student work, evaluations and recommendations, and reflective statements.

 Through the evaluation process and based on formal and informal observations, the CT and/or the college field supervisor may determine that a professional growth plan be established for the teacher candidate.
 The professional growth plan will identify the skills, behaviors, etc. that need further development.
 The supervisor and CT will monitor the progress and set a timeframe for the plan.

 Removal of a Teacher Candidate

 After the probationary period, teacher candidates whose performance still does not meet the standards required to recommend them to the NYSED for certification or who do not wish to continue pursuing teacher certification will meet with the supervisor, director, program leader, and/or unit coordinator.
 If a teacher candidate is removed, a performance review will be conducted.
-A new setting will not materialize after the PDE, the college field supervisor, and at times, the building administrator, recommend a teacher candidate’s removal.
+A new setting will not materialize after the CT, the college field supervisor, and at times, the building administrator, recommend a teacher candidate’s removal.

 - Any violation of the Code of Conduct could result in the teacher candidate’s dismissal from student teaching.